hanuljeon95/hanuljeon95.github.io/_posts/2021-06-01-What-are-ordinals.markdown

 layout: post
 mathjax: true
 comments: true
-title:  "서수와 기수"
+title:  "서수란 무엇인가"
-date:   2021-06-02 16:00:00 +0900
+date:   2021-06-01 13:00:00 +0900
 categories: posts  set-theory
 tags:
   - set-theory
   - ordinal
-  - cardinal
 published: false
 ---

 *Summary in English: This series of posts, which will comprise two posts, aims to explain the notion of ordinal and cardinal, which is the basic concept of set theory.
-I will try to give an intuitive explanation as possible.
-This post, the first post of the series, explains about ordinals, and the second post I would upload will talk about cardinals.*
+This post, the first post of the series, will explain about the basic concept of ordinals.
+I will try to give an intuitive explanation as possible.*

+Acknowledgment: Some of my explanations originated from my previous introductory paper about the Goodstein theorem.
+Hansol Jeon pointed out some errors in this paper for which I am thankful.

 -------